AlexEne/AlexEne.github.io/_posts/2018-09-09-Learning-rust.md

 Project: [https://github.com/AlexEne/rust-chip8](https://github.com/AlexEne/rust-chip8).

 I found out that doing a chip8 emulator is one of the best ways to start learning a new language.
 The reason it works so well is because it only uses a few language constructs: for/while/match.
-It also gets you used to the simple data structures like arrays and maps.
+It gets you used to the simple data structures like arrays and maps.
 You also go in a bit more detail by taking a dependency on another crate (in my case minifb).

-It's also a lot of fun since you can find binaries for chip8 games that you can later run inside your emulator.
+It's a lot of fun since you can find binaries for chip8 games that you can run inside your emulator.

 ![rust-chip8](/images/rust-chip8.png)